A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: A Blockwise Perturbation Bound of Higher-order Orthogonal Iteration for Tensor Decomposition

-\begin{Remark}[Comparison with \cite{anandkumar2014tensor}] Compared with the perturbation bounds of power iteration for supersymmetric CP-low-rank decomposition \cite[Theorem 5.1]{anandkumar2014tensor}, our Theorem \ref{th:HOOI general} covers more general symmetric and partial symmetric multilinear low-rank decomposition settings.
-Also in Theorem 5.1 of \cite{anandkumar2014tensor}, the tensor reconstruction error bound of power iteration is given in terms of tensor spectral norm, which does not improve upon the guarantee by the trivial estimator $\widetilde{\bcT}$.
-On the other hand, the tensor reconstruction error of $\widehat{\bcT}$ in Theorem \ref{th:HOOI general} is given in Hilbert-Schmidt norm and can be significantly better than the guarantee for $\widetilde{\bcT}$ as $\|\bcZ\|_{\tHS} \gg \xi$ in most of the applications. \end{Remark}
+\begin{Remark}[Comparison with \cite{anandkumar2014tensor}] Compared with perturbation results of power iteration for supersymmetric CP-low rank decomposition in Theorem 5.1 of \cite{anandkumar2014tensor}, our Theorem \ref{th:HOOI general} covers more general symmetric and partial symmetric multilinear low rank decomposition settings.
+Also in Theorem 5.1 of \cite{anandkumar2014tensor}, the tensor reconstruction error bound of power iteration is given in terms of tensor spectral norm which does not improve upon the guarantee by the trivial estimator $\widetilde{\bcT}$.
+However, in Theorem \ref{th:HOOI general} the tensor reconstruction error of $\widehat{\bcT}$ is given in Hilbert-Schmidt norm and can be significantly better than the guarantee of $\widetilde{\bcT}$ as $\|\bcZ\|_{\tHS} \gg \xi$ in most of the applications. \end{Remark}

+\begin{Remark}[Tensors with Low-Rank Structure on Partial Modes] Note that in some applications, such as multilayer network \cite{lei2019consistent}, only part of modes of tensor $\bcT$ have the low-rank structure and the rest of the modes are dense.
+In that case, we can skip the singular subspaces update for those dense modes in Algorithm \ref{alg: HOOI} and our theory can also be easily adapted to handle this situation.
+See more in Section \ref{sec: HOOI in partial low rank} about how to modify our algorithm and theory in this setting. \end{Remark}